-Dr. Andrew A. Chien is the William Eckhardt Distinguished Service Professor in Computer Science, founding Director of the CERES Center for Unstoppable Computing, and Senior Fellow in the Computation Institute at the University of Chicago, as well as Senior Computer Scientist at the Argonne National Laboratory.
+Dr. Andrew A. Chien is the William Eckhardt Distinguished Service Professor in Computer Science, and founding Director of the CERES Center for Unstoppable Computing at the University of Chicago, as well as Senior Computer Scientist at the Argonne National Laboratory.
+He currently serves on the National Science Foundation's CISE Advisory Committee.
 In 2017, Andrew Chien became the Editor-in-Chief of the Communications of the ACM.
 In 2015, Dr. Chien founded the CERES Center, an ambitious multi-disciplinary research center involving 15 faculty and leading companies that seeks to create new foundations for computing systems.
 From 2011-2016, he led the initiative to build a Computing Systems group in UChicago Department of Computer Science, that hired a ten faculty and has transformed the culture, perception, and research breadth of the department as well as its international stature.

 For more than 25 years, Chien has been a global research and education leader, and an active researcher in parallel computing, computer architecture, programming languages, networking, clusters, grids, and cloud computing.
 Previous academic positions include the SAIC Chair Professor in Computer Science and Engineering, and founding Director of the Center for Networked Systems at the University of California at San Diego (1998-2005).
 While at UCSD, he also founded Entropia, a widely-known Internet Grid computing startup.
 From 1990 to 1998, Chien was a Professor of Computer Science at the University of Illinois at Urbana-Champaign with joint appointments at the National Center for Supercomputing Applications (NCSA) where he was a research leader for parallel computing software and hardware, and developed the well-known Fast Messages, HPVM, and Windows NT Supercluster systems.